 The degree of sharpness of a computer-generated image as measured by the number of dots per inch (DPI) in trade show booth graphics.

 A promotional display structure used in retail stores and shops to sell products for purchase.
 Also called POP Display Racks and Promotional Display.
 See also Display Kiosk.

 A printed graphic which unwinds from a base unit and hooks onto a pole to create a standing banner display.
 Retractable Banner Stands are available in various heights and widths.
 Also called Pull Up Banners.

-Also called a Double Deck Exhibit or multi-level exhibit.
+Also called Double Deck Exhibits or multi-level exhibits.

 An educational program often associated with a tradeshow event and conferences.

 The location at which exhibitors order services from show management for their trade show exhibits.